 Is There A Substitute For Xanthan Gum?

 Have you run out of Xanthan Gum?
-When you desperately need to bake and unfortunately there is no Xanthan Gum around, it is a bakers’ initiative to start looking for substitute.
+When you desperately need to bake and there is no Xanthan Gum around, a baker will use their initiative to start looking for a substitute.

 Recommended Xanthan Gum substitutes: